Maarten Atmodikoro

 Maarten Atmodikoro (born 4 February 1971 in Paramaribo, Suriname) is a retired Dutch football defender.

 Club career

-He started his professional career in the 1989/1990 season for Schiedamse Voetbal Vereniging.
-He later played for Dordrecht '90 (when SVV and FC Dordrecht merged in 1991), NAC Breda, NEC Nijmegen before finishing his career at ADO Den Haag.
+He started his professional career in the 1989–90 season for SVV.
+He later played for Dordrecht '90 (when SVV and FC Dordrecht merged in 1991), NAC Breda, and NEC Nijmegen before finishing his career at ADO Den Haag.
 He retired in 2001.
+He is one of the few players who suffered relegation from the Eredivisie a record four times.

-Atmodikoro is one of the last to be detained for refusing to do military service.
-He was sentenced to seven months in prison in April 1996 for conscientious objection, opposed to violence as a matter of principle and did want to perform alternative military service.
-A few months later, in August, the last conscripts would be called up before conscription was officially abolished as of May 1997.
+Atmodikoro is one of the last to have been detained for refusing to do military service.
+He was sentenced to seven months in prison in April 1996 for conscientious objection, opposed to violence as a matter of principle, and did not want to perform alternative military service.
+A few months later, in August, the last conscripts were called up before conscription was officially abolished in May 1997.

-Atmodikoro was sentenced to 7 months in jail in 1998 for rejecting to fulfill his army service.
+Atmodikoro was sentenced to seven months in jail in 1998 for refusing to fulfil his military service.